 But many people don’t realize that WordPress is much more just a blogging tool.
-It’s actually a highly flexible content management system (CMS) that enables you to build and manage your own website using just your web browser.
+It’s actually a highly flexible content management system (CMS) that enables you to build and manage your own website using only your web browser.
 Best of all, it’s completely FREE.

 That’s because WordPress is an Open Source project.
-That means that hundreds of volunteers from all around the world are constantly creating and improving the code for the WordPress software.
+That means that hundreds of volunteers from all around the world are continually creating and improving the code for the WordPress software.
 And, there are thousands of plugins, widgets, and themes that enable you to build just about any type of website you can imagine.

 - Apache: The most widely used web (HTTP) server.

 - MySQL: A commonly used open-source relational database.

 These components comprise what is known as the LAMP stack, a group of open-source software that is typically installed together to enable a server to host dynamic websites like WordPress.
 This term is actually an acronym which represents the Linux operating system, with the Apache webserver. eThe site data is stored in a MySQL database, and dynamic content is processed by PHP.

 Additionally, to improve security, the following components are included:

 - UFW: A program to simplify the management of a firewall.

 - fail2ban: A service that automatically updates your firewall configuration to block attackers.

 In this tutorial, we’ll create a WordPress One-click Droplet, then explain how to configure your WordPress site, including how to configure the domain, where the MySQL password can be found, and how to access the MySQL database.